jonnymind/SIRPAS/Books/Base_Module.md

 contests are finalized to deal damage or other negative effects on an unwilling target.

-The Base Module provides several sub-systems to resolve conflicts, increasingly detailed (and complex):
+The Rule Book provides several sub-systems to resolve conflicts, increasingly detailed (and complex):

 * *Simplified Combat*: It's a simple way to resolve small combats.